Ross-Hunter/jsonapi_expectations/README.md

 end
 ```

+## Alternatives

+Check out [jsonapi-rspec](https://github.com/jsonapi-rb/jsonapi-rspec).
+It looks to be the same idea, but it uses actual rspec matchers so expectations look like this:

+`expect(document['data']).to have_attribute(:name).with_value('Lucas')`

+`jsonapi_expectations` is a little more "magical" and the same expectation is written like this:

+`expect_attributes name: 'Lucas'`

+Choose which one works best for you!

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/Ross-Hunter/jsonapi_expectations.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.